Ares (manhwa)

-Vagrant Soldier Ares (떠돌이 용병 아레스) is a Korean manhwa written and drawn by Ryu Kum-chel.
+Vagrant Soldier Ares is a Korean manhwa written and drawn by Ryu Kum-chel.
 The story centers on young swordsman Ares and takes place in a world similar to Ancient Rome.
 The manhwa is noted for its fluid action sequences and subtle anachronism.

 Summary

 The world of Ares is similar to Ancient Rome and shares important names with that history.
 The protagonists belong to or ally with the central country of Chronos.
 Daraak and the Radnik Alliance flank Chronos' western border, Isiris flanks its southern border, Silonica flanks its eastern border, and the island nation of Minos is off its northern coast.

 At the story's onset, Ares meets Mikael when both enlist with Temple Mercenaries, the most respected soldiers-for-hire in Chronos.
 Their comrades Baroona and Gohue are also soldiers for Temple Mercenaries.

 Plot

 Ares and Mikael are admitted to the Chronos based Temple Mercenaries after a test of skill against B-rank soldiers.
 Both pass easily and find themselves assigned to the same unit.
 Baroona and Gohue join them.
 Ares and Mikael wield swords, Baroona – another strong fighter – uses two linked daggers, and the cowardly artist Gohue provides comic relief.
 Their first taste of combat together is saving Jagsen village from bandits.
 Mikael and Baroona impress the officers and are promoted to B rank.
 There Ares connects with a young boy named Mickey whose family was killed by the bandits.

 Next the Temple Mercenaries are hired by Chronosian general Icarus for a pre-emptive attack against neighboring country Minos in conjunction with their ally, Silonica.
 There, the four meet Ariadne, Ares's future girlfriend, and her bodyguard Helena.
 During the invasion, Ares protects Ariadne, winning the respect of the initially antagonistic Helena.
 Mikael and Baroona attract the attention of Icarus when Mikael defeats General Kentaro, a champion of Minos.

 The battle strategies of Icarus win against Minos, and he is sent to negotiate with the Radnik Alliance, a consortium of countries at Chronos' western border.
 Icarus knows he is being sent to his death while rivals plot wresting power from the weak King.
 His own troops are detained on other duties, and he must travel with different escort.
 Icarus does not trust the replacement troops, and he hires Mikael and Baroona as personal bodyguards.
 Mikael and Baroona recommend Ares and Gohue as well.
 The leader of the Radnik alliance has red eyes, similar to a dark figure in Ares' past, and Ares confronts him.
 They survive this encounter, retreat, and Mikael, Baroona, and Ares defeat an ambush staged by the traitorous replacement troops.
 After revealing his past, Mikael and Baroona promise to help Ares with the Red-Eyed Swordsman.